-How to Succeed in Your Newly Online Classes
+How to Succeed in an Online Course During COVID-19

 thebestschools.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

 Are you ready to discover your college program?

 As COVID-19 spreads, colleges and universities throughout the country are increasingly boarding up their classrooms and moving courses online.

 Given the CDC's recommendation to avoid gatherings of ten or more people over the next several months, your school will inevitably require professors to host their courses exclusively online.